Tulotoma snail on the road to recovery

-The U.S. Fish and Wildlife Service today reclassified the tulotoma snail from endangered to threatened under the Endangered Species Act, declaring the snail is making major strides on the road to recovery.
+The U.S. Fish and Wildlife Service today proposed reclassifying the tulotoma snail from endangered to threatened under the Endangered Species Act, declaring the snail is making major strides on the road to recovery.
 The rule was published in today’s Federal Register and the public is invited to comment on the proposal by August 23, 2010.

 “The improved status of the tulotoma snail is a direct result of coordinated efforts by the Service and its partners, including state and federal agencies, the Alabama Power Company, and the Alabama Clean Water Partnership,” said Cindy Dohner, the Service’s Southeast Regional Director.
-“The accomplishments of these partners show that the Endangered Species Act works.”
+“Our accomplishments show that the Endangered Species Act works.”

-The status of the tulotoma snail is improving to such a degree it is no longer in danger of extinction in the foreseeable future.
+The status of the tulotoma snail has improved to such a degree it is no longer in danger of extinction in the foreseeable future.
 As a threatened species, the tulotoma snail will continue to be protected from take, including killing, harming, harassing, possessing, or removing the species from the wild.
 Federal agencies also will continue to be required to protect the species and its habitat.
-The range of the tulotoma remains highly fragmented and the populations are still vulnerable to pollution, contaminant spills, droughts, or other catastrophic events within their respective watersheds.
+Its range remains highly fragmented and the populations are vulnerable to nonpoint source pollution, droughts, or other catastrophic events within their respective watersheds.

-Copies of the final rule are available on the Internet at the Federal eRulemaking Portal: http://www.regulations.gov, or by writing to the Field Supervisor, U.S. Fish and Wildlife Service, 6578 Dogwood View Parkway, Suite A, Jackson, MS 39213; or by calling 601-321‑1121.
+Copies of the proposed rule are available on the Internet at the Federal eRulemaking Portal: regulations.gov, or by writing to the Field Supervisor, U.S. Fish and Wildlife Service, 6578 Dogwood View Parkway, Suite A, Jackson, MS 39213; or by calling 601-321 1121.